lessthen3/Peach-E/README.md

 Also I'm not a huge fan of whats on the market currently.
 Unity was alright... but the whole TOS drama really turned me off the engine, and __I really just don't trust Unity as a company anymore.__

 Unreal Engine feels like a mess to use, and I don't want to touch Blueprints.
 I like visual scripting, but the Unreal Engine implementation leaves a lot to be desired in my opinion.
-Also the lack of scripting language support is a massive L. I like C++ and that's why I'm using it to build Peach-E—but using it to write an entire game?
+Also the lack of official scripting language support is a massive L. I like C++ and that's why I'm using it to build Peach-E—but using it to write an entire game?
 Way overkill and unnecessary for most use cases.
 Scripting languages offer better development velocity in my experience.

 Godot feels good to use, has great plugin support, and amazing documentation to boot.
 In spite of that, Godot feels unfinished.
 Feature development is slow, and the ones that do get added often feel inconsequential or sometimes just make the engine more awkward to use.
 Development doesn't seem focused on pressing issues, driven by whatever contributors feel like doing.
 As a result, Godot doesn't feel production ready to me.